ff6347/gestalten-in-code/projects/find-your-way/index.md

 ---

 The third and last algorithm was the final attempt.
-This time it was controlled by other settings based on each performer selected, every material where selected to combine color, according to contrast and combination.
+This time it was controlled by other settings based on each performer selected.
+Every material where selected to combine color, according to contrast and combination.
 Each perfomer had his own setting for the execution.

-I've got the desired results by setting an amount of possibilities in the algorithm, like a set of number and rule that gives the final output some space and depth by reducing the sizes of the circle near the center.
-The text was more accurate and understandable for the executor, giving me a wider choice for my final result.
+The desired results have been achieved by setting an amount of possibilities in the algorithm, like a set of number and rule that gives the final output some space and depth by reducing the sizes of the circle near the center.
+The text instruction where more accurate and understandable for the executor, and a wide selection to choose for the final project.

 ![](./assets/images/algo-end.png)